 Film/ TV Adaptation: No

-Note: Book 1 of the Chronicles of the Goblin King series
+Note: Book 2 of Chronicles of the Goblin King

 *I received a free copy of this book for this review from the author.